remogatto/gospeccy/README.markdown

     SHIFT+0

-For a nice pics of the speccy keyboard layout visit this [page](http://www.guybrush.demon.co.uk/spectrum/docs/Basic.htm)
+For a nice pic of the speccy keyboard layout visit this [page](http://www.guybrush.demon.co.uk/spectrum/docs/Basic.htm).

 To load a SNA rom: